These supplements are proven to reduce cortisol, a stress hormone that, in excess, is often the cause of physical and mental health problems.

 Not all supplements that reduce cortisol in humans are herbs.

-This next group of supplements is a mixed bag that includes fats, a compound found only in tea, and certain kind of fibers.
+This next group of supplements is a mixed bag that includes fats, a compound found only in tea, and a certain kind of fiber.

 Fish oil is the most popular supplemental source of omega-3 essential fatty acids.

-It can be beneficial for those with disorders such as depression, borderline personality disorder, ADHD, and schizophrenia.
-(22)
+This makes it beneficial for those with psychiatric disorders such as depression, borderline personality disorder, ADHD, and schizophrenia.

-One omega-3 found in fish oil, DHA, is an essential structural component of brain cells.
+One omega-3 found in fish oil, DHA (docosahexaenoic acid), is an essential structural component of brain cells.

 Phosphatidylserine is an outstanding brain supplement in its own right.

-During these studies, it was discovered that, besides reducing cortisol, PS also increased physical performance and reduced post-exercise muscle soreness and recovery time.
-(33)
+During these studies it was discovered that phosphatidylserine decreased cortisol, increased physical performance, and reduced post-exercise muscle soreness and recovery time.

-L-theanine is an amino acid found almost exclusively in black, green, white, and oolong tea.
+L-theanine is an amino acid found almost exclusively in black, green, white, and oolong teas.

 It is widely regarded for inducing a state of “calm attentiveness.”